WATCH: British Woman Gets Video Of Mountain Lion Right Outside Home In Boulder

 (CBS4) — A British woman visiting her mother in the Boulder foothills had an amazingly close encounter with a Colorado predator.
 A mountain lion spent more than two minutes right outside the glass door — giving her an incredible view from inside the home.

-Close Encounter with a Mountain Lion! @mitchellbyars @DenverChannel @9NEWS @CBSDenver @ToddEssig @DrAaronB @JonathanShedler @NathalieNahai #Boulder #bouldercolorado pic.twitter.com/YOlrJ193OIREAD MORE: Mixing & Matching?
-Getting Different Types Of COVID Vaccines In The Future May Provide 'Stacked Immunity'
+Close Encounter with a Mountain Lion! @mitchellbyars @DenverChannel @9NEWS @CBSDenver @ToddEssig @DrAaronB @JonathanShedler @NathalieNahai #Boulder #bouldercolorado pic.twitter.com/YOlrJ193OIREAD MORE: Scammers Using Bogus COVID Vaccine Survey To Trick Victims

 — Gillian I. Russell (@DrIsaacsRussell) April 20, 2021